gatsbyjs/gatsby/docs/docs/reference/release-notes/image-migration-guide.md

 npm install --global jscodeshift
 ```

-2. Install the codemods package in your project
+2. Install the codemods package in your project.

 ```shell
 npm install gatsby-codemods